-- 1 Follow the procedure in Before working inside your computer. - 2 Remove the Side cover. - 3 To remove the front bezel: - a Pry the retention tabs to release the front bezel from the system [1]. - b Rotate the front bezel away from the computer [2] and pull to release the hooks on the front bezel from the front-panel slots [3].
+- 1 Follow the procedure in Before working inside your computer.

+- 2 Remove the Side cover.

+- 3 To remove the front bezel:

+- a Pry the retention tabs to release the front bezel from the system.

+- b Remove the front bezel from the system.